mehdisn/apriori-market-basket-analysis/README.md

 ## Results
 The output will display:
-.
-Frequent itemsets discovered from the dataset.
+- Frequent itemsets discovered from the dataset.
-.
-Association rules in the form of:
+- Association rules in the form of:
+    ```bash
-    `{item1, item2} => {item3}`
+    {item1, item2} => {item3}
-.
-A CSV file containing rules and their corresponding confidence scores.
+- A CSV file containing rules and their corresponding confidence scores.